chideraemmanuel/Lynkks/README.md

 This repository contains the source code for **_Lynnks_** a link-in-bio web application, designed to help users easily create personalized profiles where they can share all their important links.
 The application offers a simple interface, with options for users to manage their links, track click-throughs, and personalize their profile.

+## Live Demo

+Check out the live demo of the application [here](https://lynkks.vercel.app/).

+## Features

+- **Customizable Profile** - Users can personalize their profile with custom titles, descriptions, and profile images.
+- **Unlimited Links** - Add, edit, and reorder an unlimited number of links to external websites, social media, or content.
+- **Mobile-Friendly Design** - Fully responsive layout, optimized for both mobile and desktop users.
+- **Link Tracking** - Monitor engagement with built-in click-through tracking for each shared link.
+- **Simple User Interface** - Clean, user-friendly design that’s easy to navigate and set up.
+- **Secure Authentication** - Protect your profile with secure login and user authentication.
+- **Social Media Integration** - Seamlessly connect and share your profile across social media platforms.
+- **SEO Optimized** - Optimized for search engines to improve the visibility of individual profiles.

 ## Techologies Used

 - **Frontend & Backend**: